Tinker-Twins/Computing-and-Simulation-for-Autonomy/HW3/Tanmay/README.md

 | A* Resolution | Dijkstra Resolution |
 | ![](map-path-search/Q9c_2a.png) | ![](map-path-search/Q9c_2b.png) |
 | A* and Dijkstra Occupancy Grid | A* and Dijkstra Occupancy Grid |

+The time complexity of pathfinding algorithms like A* and Dijkstra's algorithm can vary depending on the data structures and heuristics used, as well as the specifics of the problem and the map representation.
+Here, I'll discuss the time complexity for both occupancy grid-based and quadtree-based implementations of A* and Dijkstra's algorithm.

+- **Occupancy Grid-Based Algorithms:**
+  - ***Dijkstra's Algorithm (Grid-Based):***
+    - ***Time Complexity:*** O((V + E) * log(V)), where V is the number of grid cells (vertices) and E is the number of grid cell connections (edges).
+    - ***Explanation:*** Dijkstra's algorithm explores vertices in increasing order of their distance from the start node.
+The use of a priority queue (typically implemented as a binary heap) for selecting the next node to expand ensures efficient selection of nodes with the lowest distance.

+  - ***A\* Algorithm (Grid-Based):***
+    - ***Time Complexity:*** O((V + E) * log(V)) with a good heuristic.
+    - ***Explanation:*** A* combines Dijkstra's algorithm with an admissible heuristic that guides the search towards the goal.
+In practice, A* often performs better than Dijkstra's algorithm because it explores fewer nodes due to the heuristic's guidance.
+The time complexity is similar to Dijkstra's but with potentially fewer node expansions.

+- **Quadtree-Based Algorithms:**
+  - ***Dijkstra's Algorithm (Quadtree-Based):***
+    - ***Time Complexity:*** O((V + E) * log(V)), where V is the number of tiles (vertices) in the quadtree and E is the number of connections between tiles.
+    - ***Explanation:*** The time complexity for Dijkstra's algorithm remains the same as in the grid-based case when applied to a quadtree-based map representation.
+The data structures used for managing nodes (e.g., priority queues) are the same.

+  - ***A\* Algorithm (Quadtree-Based):***
+    - ***Time Complexity:*** O((V + E) * log(V)) with a good heuristic.
+    - ***Explanation:*** A* with a quadtree-based map representation has a time complexity similar to that of Dijkstra's algorithm.
+The use of a good heuristic can reduce the number of node expansions, making A* more efficient than Dijkstra's in practice.

+In both occupancy grid-based and quadtree-based implementations, the primary factor influencing time complexity is the number of vertices (V) and edges (E) in the graph or map representation.
+The choice of data structures for managing nodes and the efficiency of the heuristic function also play a role.
+When a good heuristic is used and the search space is reduced, A* tends to outperform Dijkstra's algorithm in terms of speed.

+It's important to note that these time complexities are theoretical upper bounds and can vary in practice based on map characteristics, the quality of the heuristic, and implementation details.